 Sunday, September 28, 2003

 I am no longer eating.
-Yesterday I was able to take in 5-6 cups of fluid.
+Yesterday I was able to take in five to six cups of fluid.

 I don't see how I'm going to do this.
 It feels unbearable.
-I have seriously started wishing for a miscarriage or an ectopic pregnancy so this can be over.
+I have seriously started hoping for a miscarriage so this can be over.
 I just want my life back.
 I just want to be my son's mommy again.

 I hate abortion.
 Anyone who knows me knows how seriously I loathe it.
 But I have thought about it.
 God help me I have.
-I have even... gone so far as to look up abortion mills in the Yellow Pages.
+I have even gone so far as to look up abortion mills in the Yellow Pages.
+Horrible.
 Shocking.
-Uber shocking.

 This is illness and desperation.
 Desperate desperation.
 It has only been three days of puking this time.
 On top of the years of puking I've done it just seems like too much.
 This was a very bad idea.